Created Wednesday 22 January 2020

 - How many bytes is test.txt? (hint: the number you're looking for is close to the date)

-Lets get a bigger file; we'll use a very powerful command I did not cover at all.
+Lets get a bigger file; we'll use another powerful command I showed

 First just try typing

 on a line by itself.
 That will not actually "do" anything, but it will tell you what it went "wrong."

 - What are you "missing" according to the error wget just produced?

 - What is "man" short for, here?
 In a sentence or two, tell me what "wget" is/does.

 Once it's finished, first try